-- Lifestyle factors: Smoking and alcohol intake ≥ 3 units per day increase fracture risk.
+- Lifestyle factors: Alcohol intake ≥ 3 units per day, smoking, recreational drug use and immobility increase fracture risk

 - Falls: Non-vertebral fragility fractures usually result from a fall in an individual with compromised bone strength; thus, the risk factors for falls should be routinely considered in older patients, as advocated by NICE guidance